“Coming together was our beginning… keeping together has been our progress…

 Development of the Sport

 Many individual members of the Academy have risen to prominence in the Sport through their volunteer work in the leadership area.
-Year after year many and sometimes nearly all of the positions on the PEI Gymnastics Association have been held by Academy volunteers.
+Year after year many of the positions on the PEI Gymnastics Association have been held by Academy volunteers.
 All prominent officials in the sport over the past 30 years have been club members right up to National level judges.
 Several staff members have served on Provincial Sport Development committees and with Gymnastics Canada.

 The Island Gymnastics Academy has been the focal point for development on PEI and was and is the venue for clinics every year.